KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 `outputs/analysis_shadow_unfold/closure_summary.md`

 Relevant rows from the completed nonfiducial-corrected run:

+The `TauPt` rows are retained here as diagnostic evidence from the pre-cleanup study.
+They are not produced by the current cleaned `analysis_shadow_unfold.py` production path, which is now `MTW` only.

 | Configuration | Variable | Iterations | Mean deviation | Max deviation | Integral ratio |
 |---|---|---:|---:|---:|---:|